Personal brand website for a B2B sales executive transitioning into tech sales

 Created explicit bridges to his San Jose State background: 'Remember classes in C++?
 Components are similar—encapsulated, reusable units.'
 Avoided jargon when possible, and when I used it, immediately explained it.
 Focused on concepts over syntax—once Kevin understood the 'why', the 'how' followed more easily.

 Built progressively simpler documentation as we went—not technical docs, but 'how to do X' guides written for Kevin specifically.
 Had him make real updates during our sessions so the process became familiar.
-Tina CMS's visual editing mode made this intuitive—Kevin could click directly on content to edit it.
+Sanity Studio's intuitive interface made this easier than expected—Kevin could navigate the content structure visually and GROQ queries he'd written made sense to him because of the SQL parallels.
 Kept the codebase simple enough that Kevin could read and understand it.

 Every decision has costs — here's how I thought through them